MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/sample-create-update-entity-metadata.md

 ---
-title: "Sample: Create and update entity metadata (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Sample: Create and update entity metadata (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "The sample demonstrates how to create a custom entity by using the CreateEntityRequest message.
 It also uses the CreateAttributeRequest to add several different types of attributes to the entity." ms.custom: "" ms.date: 10/31/2017